FACULTY

 Email: William.Ashbaugh@oneonta.edu

 Dr. Ashbaugh received his Ph.D. in History from Temple University.
-He teaches and researches U.S. diplomacy, Asian history (especially Japan), and U.S.-East Asian foreign relations.
-Dr. Ashbaugh is a recipient of a SUNY Chancellor's Award for Excellence in Teaching and of the Suson Sutton Smith Prize for Academic Excellence.
-In Fall 2010 he was a Fulbright Lecturer of U.S. Diplomatic History at Doshisha University and Kwansei Gakuin University (Japan).
+Hired in 2001, he teaches the Second World War, East Asian history, the history of anime/manga, and U.S. foreign relations.
+He is currently researching the road to war of the United States from 1933-1941, writing a book about the Mobile Suit Gundam global phenomena with his Japanese colleague Dr. MIZUSHIMA Shintarō (Doshisha University), and serving on the editorial board of Mechademia: Second Arc, the leading journal of East Asian popular culture.
+He received both the SUNY Chancellor's Award for Excellence in Teaching (2008) and the Susan Sutton Smith Prize for Academic Excellence (2010).
+In Fall 2010, Dr. Ashbaugh was a Fulbright Lecturer in Japan, teaching U.S. Diplomatic History at Doshisha University (Kyōto) and Kwansei Gakuin University (Nishinomiya).

 Publications (2000-Present)

-Co-author with Mizushima Shintarou, “‘Peace through Understanding’: Science Fiction Anime Mobile Suit Gundam 00 Criticizes U.S. Aggression.”
+Co-author with Mizushima Shintarō, “‘Peace through Understanding’: Science Fiction Anime Mobile Suit Gundam 00 Criticizes U.S. Aggression.”
 Asia Journal of Global Studies 5, No. 2 (Summer 2013): 108-18.

 “Relations with Japan.”
 In A Companion to Franklin D. Roosevelt, edited by William D. Pederson, Blackwell Companions to American History, 612-35.
 Malden, MA: Wiley-Blackwell, 2011.